PhilomathMac/philomathmac/README.md

 I'm a former science teacher 👩‍🔬 who loves learning!
 Coding 👩‍💻 used to be my hobby and I loved teaching after-school-students programming.
 During the pandemic, I realized I really wanted to make my hobby my job.
 So for the last year I've really buckled down and have dedicated myself to my ✨ dream job journey ✨!

 In the last year, I've graduated 🎓 with a second bachelors in Information Technology and achieved several programming certificates 🏆.
-I'm open for hiring right now ‼️ and can't wait to find my dream job!
+I currently work as a software developer for Approachable Geek building beautiful custom applications.

 [comment]: <> (Add a cool button to portfolio here - possibly also linkin and twitter?)